Student Income and Expenditure Survey for Welsh-domiciled students

 The survey also indicated the importance of the Welsh Government Fee Grant as a component of full-time student income.
 It was the most frequently cited element of state student support that influenced students’ decisions about their studies among full-time Welsh-domiciled students, and made up around 20 per cent of average total income for full-time students.

 Among part-time students, average incomes rose by 14 per cent to £13,962, whereas average expenditure did not change between 2011/12 and 2014/15 and was £18,813.
 The survey showed the growing importance of financial support for part-time students, following the introduction of the Student Loan for Tuition Fees in 2014/15, with approximately 40 per cent of Welsh part-time students taking out a loan averaging around £1,700.
 And over half (51%) of part-time students said the availability of student funding and support had affected their decision to study.

 For both full-time and part-time students, as the level of state-funded support has increased, it has grown as a proportion of total student income.
 Whereas the income students receive from their families while studying has become less important for full-time students – with the average amount falling by 23 per cent in real terms to £1,179, and it representing just seven per cent of total average income.
 However, the average income gained from undertaking paid work whilst studying has increased for both full-time (by 36% to £1,842) and part-time (by 22% to £10,647) students, and so continues to be an important part of students’ income.
 Over half (55%) of full-time students and three quarters (75%) of part-time students worked alongside their studies.
 Students appeared to be working longer hours, in better jobs than they were in previous years, perhaps reflecting the general improvements in the labour market.

-The Student Income and Expenditure Survey 2014/15 for English-domiciled students is due to be published later this year.
+The Student Income and Expenditure Survey 2014/15 for English-domiciled students is available here.